mark-akturatech/archon-c64/README.md

 - !loop : looping logic
 - !next : breaking out of a loop
 - !return : exiting from a subroutine
 Double or more jumps (eg jmp !loop++) will not be used.

+For readability, code lables within a subroutine that are not intended to be called from external to the subroutine will be treated as multilables (use multilabel identifier).

 ### Files